Siderus/Orion/docs/RUN.md

-# How to run Siderus Lumpy
+# How to run Siderus Orion
-This guide explains how to run Lumpy as an electron app directly from source code.
+This guide explains how to run Orion as an electron app directly from source code.

 ## Dependencies
-Lumpy apps requires the following dependencies installed:
+Orion apps requires the following dependencies installed:

 * Git
 * IPFS ([Install guide here](https://ipfs.io/docs/install/))